 Have a repetitive stress injury or other occupational medical problem that your employer refuses to cover?
 These types of workplace injuries are some of the most difficult to prove, and employers often refuse to honor these claims until legal action is taken.
 Don’t let your employer get away with denying your workers’ compensation rights.

 Insurance companies are businesses whose sole purpose is to make money.
 Insurers hate to pay workers’ compensation claims because that costs them money, and it’s bad for business.
-Workers’ compensation claims adjustors have years of experience with tactics to avoid paying on a workers’ compensation case.
+Workers’ comp claims adjusters have years of experience with tactics to avoid paying on a workers’ comp case.
 Experienced Jackson workers’ compensation lawyers Rogen Chhabra and Darryl Gibbs have seen all of these tactics before, and know how to get your claim paid.